tcjcodes/nutritional-therapy-site/src/content/labs/mrt-food-sensitivity-test.md

 Due to their inherent clinical and immunologic complexities, as well as a lack of general knowledge within conventional medicine of their role as a source of inflammation in IBS, migraine, fibromyalgia, arthritis, GERD, obesity, metabolic syndrome, ADD/ADHD, autism, etc., food and food-chemical sensitivities remain one of the most under addressed areas of conventional medicine.

-Clinical Complexities
+### Clinical Complexities

 Food and food-chemical sensitivities have clinical characteristics that make it very challenging to identify trigger foods.
 For example, symptom manifestation may be delayed by many hours after ingestion; reactions may be dose dependent; because of a breakdown of oral tolerance mechanisms, there are often many reactive foods and food-chemicals; even so-called anti-inflammatory foods, such as salmon, parsley, turmeric, ginger, blueberry, and any “healthy” food can be reactive.

-Medical Conditions Where Sensitivities Can Play a Primary or Secondary Role
+### Medical Conditions Where Sensitivities Can Play a Primary or Secondary Role

-**Gastrointestinal issues:** Irritable Bowel Syndrome, Functional Diarrhea, GERD, Crohn’s Disease, Ulcerative Colitis, Microscopic Colitis, Lymphocytic Colitis
-, Cyclic Vomiting Syndrome
+**Gastrointestinal issues:** Irritable Bowel Syndrome, Functional Diarrhea, GERD, Crohn’s Disease, Ulcerative Colitis, Microscopic Colitis, Lymphocytic Colitis, Cyclic Vomiting Syndrome

-**Endocrine: **Obesity, Adrenal Fatigue
+**Endocrine:** Obesity, Adrenal Fatigue

-**Neurological: **Migraine, ADD/ADHD, Autism Spectrum Disorders, Epilepsy, Depression, Insomnia, Restless Leg Syndrome
+**Neurological:** Migraine, ADD/ADHD, Autism Spectrum Disorders, Epilepsy, Depression, Insomnia, Restless Leg Syndrome

-**Urological: **Interstitial Cystitis
+**Urological:** Interstitial Cystitis

-**Gynecological: **Polycystic Ovary Syndrome
+**Gynecological:** Polycystic Ovary Syndrome

-**Musculoskeletal: **Fibromyalgia
-, Inflammatory Arthritis
+**Musculoskeletal:** Fibromyalgia, Inflammatory Arthritis

-**Dermatological: **Atopic Dermatitis, Urticaria, Psoriasis, Chronic Fatigue Syndrome
+**Dermatological:** Atopic Dermatitis, Urticaria, Psoriasis, Chronic Fatigue Syndrome